 There are many communities within San Diego, including exclusive La Jolla.
 The climate is close to perfect - the sun shines almost every day, it is rarely too hot, and almost never too cool.
 The University of California, San Diego is a vital force in the community, along with the famed San Diego Zoo.
 The U.S. has a major base on the city’s waterfront.
 Photo of Geisel Library at UC San Diego courtesy of Wikipedia and Four.

 Watch this short Youtube video prepared by California Travel Tips:

 San Diego features homes and apartments set atop hills in many different neighborhoods.
-There are many active adult developments to choose from in the area (see link at top right).
+There are many active adult developments to choose from in the area (see link at top left).
 The main drawback to living in San Diego is the expensive housing.
 Starter homes tend to be in the hundreds of thousands.
 Fortunately there are apartments that can be had for less, either as condos or as rentals.
 Surrounding areas tend to be slightly less expensive, the more so as one goes away from the water.
-According to the National Association of Realtors, the median price of a home in the San Diego/Carlsbad area was $610,000 in the last quarter of 2017.
+According to the National Association of Realtors, the median price of a home in the San Diego/Carlsbad area was $645,000 in the third quarter of 2019.